 5.2 G. vermiculophylla spatial distribution and mudflat topography

-The spatial distribution of Gracilaria vermiculophylla across intertidal zones reveals a distinct relationship with mudflat topography, which significantly influences algal density and coverage.
+The spatial distribution of G. vermiculophylla across intertidal zones reveals a distinct relationship with mudflat topography, which significantly influences algal density and coverage.
 Our results show that higher elevations within the intertidal zone support greater densities of G. vermiculophylla.
-A pattern that aligns with findings by Thomsen et al. (2009), where elevated areas provided optimal conditions for algal survival.Gracilaria vermiculophylla demonstrates remarkable physiological plasticity, enabling it to tolerate a broad spectrum of environmental conditions, including temperature fluctuations (Sotka et al., 2018), nutrient variability (Abreu et al., 2011), and a wide range of salinities (Weinberger et al., 2008).
+A pattern that aligns with findings by Thomsen et al. (2009), where elevated areas provided optimal conditions for algal survival.
+G. vermiculophylla demonstrates remarkable physiological plasticity, enabling it to tolerate a broad spectrum of environmental conditions, including temperature fluctuations (Sotka et al., 2018), nutrient variability (Abreu et al., 2011), and a wide range of salinities (Weinberger et al., 2008).
 Its capacity for sustained growth under low salinity conditions (Nyberg, 2007; Rueness, 2005) underpins its successful establishment and persistence within polyhaline and mesohaline estuarine environments.
-A strong constrain however for the implentation of the algae is the hydrodynamism.
+A strong constraint, however, for the algae is the hydrodynamism.
 Unlike seagrasses, another type of marine plant that can also colonize soft sediment, which possess rhizomes that provide robust anchorage, Gracilaria vermiculophylla lacks such specialized structures.
 Its attachment to the substrate relies solely on its buried thalli, which embed into the upper layers of soft sediment.
 This mode of anchorage renders the alga particularly vulnerable to high hydrodynamic conditions, as it lacks the structural stability needed to withstand strong currents or wave action.
-To partially bury its thalli into the sediment, Gracilaria vermiculophylla requires areas with high sedimentation rates.
+To partially bury its thalli into the sediment, G. vermiculophylla requires areas with high sedimentation rates.
 These conditions are typically found in the upper regions of estuarine systems or in proximity to other macrophytes, such as Sporobolus spp. (commonly known as small cordgrass), which reduce current velocity and promote sediment deposition (Mudd et al., 2010).
-This observation aligns with the findings illustrated in Figure 4, which show that one of the first areas colonized by G. vermiculophylla in 1992 in the Bélon estuary, France, was located near a salt marsh patch.
+This observation aligns with the findings illustrated in Figure 4, which show that one of the first areas colonized by G. vermiculophylla in 1992 in the Bélon estuary, France, was located near a patch of salt marsh.
 As a result, Gracilaria vermiculophylla compensates for its vulnerability to hydrodynamic forces by forming dense mats, which enhance its stability and facilitate its persistence and proliferation in intertidal and estuarine environments with low to moderate hydrodynamic conditions (Surget, 2017).

 The negative relationship between slope steepness and the density of Gracilaria vermiculophylla can be explained by the physical and ecological characteristics of steeper mudflat areas.
 Steeper slopes are typically associated with higher rates of water runoff during tidal exchanges, resulting in stronger hydrodynamic forces.
 These forces can lead to increased sediment erosion, reduced sedimentation, and less stable substrate conditions, which are unfavorable for G. vermiculophylla to anchor its thalli effectively (Besterman et al., 2021).
 Furthermore, steeper slopes may limit the retention of organic matter and nutrients, reducing the availability of essential resources needed for algal growth.
 In contrast, flatter areas within the intertidal zone are more likely to accumulate fine sediments and retain water for longer durations during low tides, creating a more stable and nutrient-rich environment conducive to G. vermiculophylla proliferation.
 Additionally, these conditions may favor the formation of dense algal mats, which further stabilize the sediment and promote growth.